North Lake to North Lake with Llamas: July-August 2015

-We arrived in good time at a fine campsite along the river at Hutchinson Meadow with excellent grazing for our llamas.
-Around a campfire, we agreed that my original plan was too ambitious, particularly since no grazing is allowed in Dusy Basin (where I had planned to spend a rest day).
+We arrived in good time at a fine campsite along the river at Hutchinson Meadow.
+We generally agreed that my original plan was too ambitious, particularly since no grazing is allowed in Dusy Basin (where I had planned to spend a rest day).

 Tuesday, July 28: Down to the Bridge

-Handling morning llama chores came back quickly to those of us on last year’s trip and David and Katie quickly learned what had to be done, so we were off at a reasonable hour.
-The trail down to the junction with the John Muir Trail was somewhat rougher than I was expecting.
-The bridge at the junction was a welcome site, and the llamas happily crossed the bridge.
+Handling morning llama chores came back quickly, and Dan and Katie quickly learned what had to be done, so we were off at a reasonable hour.

-After some exploration we set up camp on the other side of the bridge.
-People still weren’t filled with energy, and since we were not going over Muir Pass we decided to spend a rest day before heading back toward North Lake.
+The hike from Hutchinson Meadow to the John Muir Trail junction is a fairly rough trail in places.
+Again, we arrived in good time and after some exploration set up camp on the other side of the bridge.
+People still weren’t filled with energy, and since we were not going over Muir Pass we decided to spend a rest day before heading back toward Norh Lake.

 Wednesday, July 29: Rest Day

-Tqp of us relaxed in camp, two people headed up to look over Muir Trail Ranch, and two others headed up the canyon for a while.
+Several of us relaxed in camp, while two people headed up to look over Muir Trail Ranch and two others headed up the canyon for a while.
 Muir Trail Ranch is a fine place to stay, but it isn’t a particularly interesting place to visit..

 Thursday, July 30: Back to Hutchinson Meadow

 Our previous campsite was open, so we moved in for three nights.

 Part of the group hiked up to Honeymoon Lakes.